chetan-codes/Fake-News-Classification/README.md

 # Fake-News-Classification
-Fake news classification and Analysis using a confusion matrix, TfidVectorizer and PassiveAgressiveIdentifier.
+Fake news classification and Analysis with confusion matrix, TfidVectorizer and PassiveAgressiveIdentifier using a labelled dataset.
+And Predicted the accuracy score of the classfication.